Endgame (play): Production history

 In 2016, Coronation Street actors David Neilson and Chris Gascoyne starred in a staging of the play at both the Citizens Theatre in Glasgow and HOME in Manchester.

 In 2019, the play was produced by Pan Pan Theatre at the Project Arts Centre in Dublin.
 The production was directed by Gavin Quinn and starred Andrew Bennett, Des Keogh, Rosaleen Linehan and Antony Morris.
 The production was designed by Aedin Cosgrove.

 In 2020, the Old Vic in London staged a production directed by Richard Jones with Alan Cumming as Hamm, Daniel Radcliffe as Clov, Jane Horrocks as Nell and Karl Johnson as Nagg in a double bill with Rough for Theatre II.
 Unfortunately, the production had to end its run two weeks earlier than its planned closing date of 28 March 2020 due to concerns over an outbreak of COVID-19.

 Dublin's Gate Theatre staged the play in 2022.
 Directed by Danya Taymor, Hamm was played by Frankie Boyle and Clov by Robert Sheehan, with Seán McGinley and Gina Moxley as Nagg and Nell.

 The French version was staged in 2022 at the Théâtre de l'Atelier in Paris.
 Jacques Osinski directed, Hamm was played by Frédéric Leidgens, Clov by Denis Lavant, Nagg and Nell by Peter Bonke and Claudine Delvaux.

 A new production directed by Ciarán O'Reilly opened at the Irish Repertory Theater in New York City with previews beginning 25 January 2023 and an opening date of 2 February, with John Douglas Thompson as Hamm, Bill Irwin as Clov, Joe Grifasi as Nagg and Patrice Johnson Chevannes as Nell.
 The production was originally scheduled to run until 12 March, but was extended until 9 April.

 Adaptations

 The play was adapted into an opera by György Kurtág, premiered at the Teatro alla Scala in 2018.
+The opera was originally commissioned by Alexander Pereira for the Salzburg Festival.